 Healthcare in Pakistan

-Healthcare is an area that requires significant focus in Pakistan given the country’s high rates of infant and maternal mortality:
+Healthcare is an area that requires significant focus in Pakistan given the country’s high rate of infant and maternal mortality:

-A comparison of infant and maternal mortality rates of Pakistan against other regional countries is shown on the right.
+A comparison of infant and maternal mortality rates of Pakistan against other regional countries is shown below.

-Additionally, doctors and drugs are main challenges in quality assurance.
+Additionally, doctors and drugs are the main challenges in quality assurance.

--A CNN report estimates that 45 – 50% of the medicines are fake or substandard
+-A CNN report estimates that 45 – 50% of medications manufactured and supplied are fake or substandard

-These dynamics, mostly visible in low-income areas can have catastrophic implications for families in cases of sudden illnesses:
+These dynamics, mostly visible in low-income areas, can have catastrophic implications for families in cases of sudden and serious illnesses.

--8% of the population incurs out-of-pocket (OPP) expenses for healthcare in Pakistan, the largest among regional countries [Source: World Bank]
+-8% of the population incurs out-of-pocket (OOP) expenses for healthcare in Pakistan, the largest among regional countries [Source: World Bank]

--High level of OOP expenditure leads to compromises in healthcare, education and food provision
+-High level of OOP expenditure leads to compromise in seeking quality healthcare, education and food provision.

-Good health and education systems require investments in all three categories – tertiary, secondary and primary.
-As illustrated in the figure on the right, there is a presence of centers of excellence in both health and education at tertiary and secondary levels.
-There are large scale quality systems operating at the primary level in education; however, in primary healthcare there is an absolute vacuum as there is no large-scale quality-managed network present.
+A good health and education system requires investment on all three tiers of primary, secondary and tertiary care.
+As illustrated in the figure below, there is a presence of centers of excellence in both health and education at tertiary and secondary levels.
+There are large-scale quality systems operating at the primary level in education; however, in primary healthcare, there is an absolute vacuum as there is no large-scale quality-managed network present.
 It is critical that this vacuum is filled particularly in low income areas to serve as a robust first port of call.
 This is exactly what SINA aims to achieve.